Zachary Lippman

-Zachary B. Lippman (born 1978) is an American plant biologist and the Jacob Goldfield Professor of Genetics at Cold Spring Harbor Laboratory and a member of the National Academy of Sciences Lippman has used gene editing technology to investigate the control of fruit production in various crops.
+Zachary B. Lippman (born 1978) is an American plant biologist and the Jacob Goldfield Professor of Genetics at Cold Spring Harbor Laboratory, a Howard Hughes Medical Institute Investigator and a member of the National Academy of Sciences Lippman has used gene editing technology to investigate the control of fruit production in various crops.
 In 2019 he was awarded a MacArthur Fellowship and in 2020 he received the National Academy of Sciences Prize in Food and Agriculture Sciences.

 Early life and education

 Lippman worked on a farm in Milford, Connecticut growing up where he grew giant pumpkins.
 He attended Cornell University as an undergraduate, graduating in 2000.
 During his time as an undergraduate he worked with Steven D. Tanksley studying tomatoes.
 He joined the research group of Robert A. Martienssen at Cold Spring Harbor Laboratory where he studied the role of the DDM1 gene in methylation of transposons and how this process can alter the expression of other nearby genes.
 After completing his PhD in 2004, Lippman was a postdoc with Dani Zamir at Hebrew University of Jerusalem where he studied genes controlling branching in tomatoes.
 Lippman was hired as a principal investigator at Cold Spring Harbor in 2008.